fiskaltrust/rollout-doc/getting-started/company-roles.md

 | ![](../images/numbers/3.png) | Enter your **legal name** in the signature box at the bottom of the page |
 | ![](../images/numbers/4.png) | **Click** the `Sign` button                                  |

 **Done**, the selected role should now be inactive for your account.
-You'll also receive an additional email confirming the deactivation of that role.
+You'll also receive an additional E-mail confirming the deactivation of that role.